tannusesquerdo/dito-eventos/README.md

 ###3.
 Build

-Builds the site from src folder
+Builds the project from the src folder.

 	$ gulp build

 ###4.
 Start server

-Watches for files changes while in active development and refreshes the browser
+Serves the project in the browser and watches for files changes while in active development.
+Refreshes the browser on file save.

 	$ gulp serve

 ###5.
+Test

+Run tests on the project - page speed, accessibility, stylestats.

+    $ gulp test

+###6.
 Build for production

-Use when ready to push production ready code live
+Use when ready to push production ready code live - minifys and optimises the project.

     $ gulp build --prod